sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Other flip complications: Green token cards

 Some of your Deckahedron cards have a green token symbol in the middle.
-When you resolve a flip with a card that has this symbol, you have a choice:
+After a flip is resolved by a card showing a green token symbol, you have a choice:

  * Take a green token (these can be spent to perform certain moves)
  * Go up one level in the move you just performed (see Move Levels)